National Novel Writing Month: The Office of Letters and Light

-In September 2006, NaNoWriMo officially became a 501(c)(3) non-profit organization operating under the name "The Office of Letters and Light."
+In September 2006, NaNoWriMo officially became a 501(c)(3) non-profit organization operating under the name "The Office of Letters and Light".

-In 2004, NaNoWriMo partnered with child literacy non-profit Room to Read, and continued that partnership for three years.
+In 2004, the nonprofit partnered with child literacy non-profit Room to Read, and continued that partnership for three years.
 Fifty percent of net proceeds from 2004 to 2006 were used to build libraries in Southeast Asia; three were built in Cambodia, seven in Laos, and seven in Vietnam.
 The program was retired in 2007 to refocus resources on NaNoWriMo and the Young Writers Program.

 Camp NaNoWriMo

 A summer version of NaNoWriMo, called Camp NaNoWriMo, launched in 2011.
 Two sessions were held, one in July and one in August; however, the months were switched to June and August for Camp NaNoWriMo 2012.
-The two months were then switched to April and July for 2013 and 2014, and have stayed the same since.
+The two months were then switched to April and July for 2013 and 2014, afterwards remaining the same.
 The rules used for the main event in November also applied to each Camp NaNoWriMo session.

 There used to be a Camp NaNoWriMo website, but it was merged into the main NaNoWriMo site.
-The cabins were now made by making groups on the site., each with its own message board visible only by members of that cabin.
-Camp NaNoWriMo participants may choose their word count goal, similar to the Young Writers Program.
+The cabins were now made by making groups on the site, each with its own message board visible only by members of that cabin.
+Camp NaNoWriMo participants could choose their word count goal, similar to the Young Writers Program.

 The "Now What?"
 Months

 In 2013, January and February were deemed NaNoWriMo's "Now What?"
 Months, designed to help novelists during the editing and revision process.
-To participate, writers commit to revisit their novels, signing a contract via NaNoWriMo, then attend Internet seminars where publishing experts and NaNoWriMo novelists are available to advise writers on the next steps for their draft.
-After that, participants communicate on Twitter to compare editing notes and interact with agents and publishers.
-Participants stay updated with NaNoWriMo's blog where encouragement and advice are offered by authors, editors, and agents.
+To participate, writers committed to revisit their novels, signing a contract via NaNoWriMo, then attending Internet seminars where publishing experts and NaNoWriMo novelists advised writers on the next steps for their draft.